 As for the usage of contraceptive and STI prevention devices, the HBSC survey is also preoccupied with condom use.
 It claims that condom is the most commonly used method, the proportion of those year-9 and year-11 students who used a condom during their latest sexual encounter was 56.2% (2010: 57-58).
 The survey distinguishes between "condoms" and "other methods", but it does not specify those "other methods", therefore this set of data is not very informative, we cannot find out whether the respondents were using the pill, coitus interruptus, or vaginal devices such as vaginal ring or spermatocidal cream, and there is no information about emergency contraception (the morning after pill) usage and abortion.
 Among boys in year 11, 13.3% used condom and some other method, 10.5% used some method but not condom.
-Among girls in year 11, 18% used condom and some other method, 26.3% used some method but not condom.
 The difference between girls and boys probably suggests the usage of contraceptive pill.
 Nine percent of the respondents did not use any method, with no significant difference between boys and girls.
-The survey also does not distinguish between the types of sexual relation, i.e. between sex with a casual vs. stable sex partner, which, in the case of boys in my sample, makes a significant difference, not only in terms of gendered subjectivity constitution but also in contraception method use.21
+The survey also does not distinguish between the types of sexual relation, i.e. between sex with a casual vs. stable sex partner, which, in the case of boys in my sample, makes a significant difference, not only in terms of gendered subjectivity constitution but also in contraception method use.23